msperlin/beautiful-jekyll/_posts/2017-05-09-Studying-Pkg-Names.md

 sandwich](http://gosset.wharton.upenn.edu/teaching/541/sandwich_estimator.html).
 But, you only know that if you studied a bit of econometric theory.
 This strategy works because it is easier to remember things that surprise us.
 Another great example is package `janitor`.
-I'm sure the you already suspects that it has something do to with data cleaning.
+I'm sure you already suspect that it has something do to with data cleaning.
 And you are right!
 The message of the name is effortless and it works!
 The author even got the privilege of using letter R in the name.